 Jennifer A. Johnson

-Asset Preservation Planning, Business Counseling and Governance, Business Services, Elder Law, Entity Planning and Formation, Gift, Estate and Fiduciary Taxation, Minors and Minors’ Estates, Self-Settled Special Needs Trusts, Special Needs Planning and Guardianship, Special Needs Planning and Guardianship, Taxation, Third Party-Settled Special Needs Trusts, Trust and Estate Administration, Trusts and Estates, VA Pension Planning, Wealth Transfer and Estate Planning
+Asset Preservation Planning, Business Counseling and Governance, Business Services, Elder Law, Entity Planning and Formation, Gift, Estate and Fiduciary Taxation, Minors and Minors’ Estates, Self-Settled Special Needs Trusts, Special Needs Planning and Guardianship, Special Needs Planning and Guardianship, Taxation, Third Party-Settled Special Needs Trusts, Trust and Estate Administration, Trusts and Estates, Wealth Transfer and Estate Planning

 (630) 221-1755 | firstname.lastname@example.org